 their texture and flavor will start to deteriorate significantly.

 The radishes themselves can also be washed and stored in the refrigerator in a non-airtight bag.
 They will last for a couple of weeks.
+The reason for not storing them in an airtight container is that gases will build up and cause the radishes to spoil more quickly.
+If we have room in our fridge, we usually just keep them in a bowl until we're ready to cook or pickle them.

 For long term storage, radishes can be pickled using your favorite pickling recipe.
+We like to use a sweet pickling liquid for radishes because we find that it contrasts nicely with the spiciness of the radish.

 Now that you're done picking radishes, it's time for a few radish recipe ideas...